 A graduate program in applied areas of biological and biomedical sciences.

 Students spend the first semester taking core classes while identifying potential research advisors.
 In the second semester, students take a mix of core and elective classes.
-At this time, students begin their thesis research, and get a Research Advisory Committee (RAC) formed; a committee that will give advice and oversee the student’s progress.
+At this time, students begin their thesis research, and select a Research Advisory Committee (RAC); a committee that will give advice and oversee the student’s progress.
 At the end of the two years, all MS students are anticipated to submit a written thesis and defend it orally.

 Train the next generation of scientists that are leaders in their fields with world-class expertise in cutting-edge technologies in biomedically relevant areas of biology able to translate research findings into clinical benefits.

 A list of BBS Core courses:

 This course is a foundation course for graduate students who will be engaged in research.
 It provides students with an introduction to ethics and ethical misconduct, intellectual property and environmental health and safety as well as scientific thought and design of experiments.
 A focus of the course is to transition students from textbooks to primary literature as their main source of information.

 This is an introductory course on probability theory and statistics, which will cover fundamental principles of statistics and their applications in science and engineering.